enkidevs/curriculum/javascript/react/props-ii/dealing-with-this-props-children.md

 )
 ```

-Manipulate collections of `children` by converting them into arrays:
+Manipulate a collection of `children` by converting it into an array:

 ```jsx
 React.Children.toArray(